 Bat Infestations FAQs

 Bats are not as dangerous to humans as their reputation makes people believe.
 They are incredibly beneficial to the environment because they help control insect populations, and some species are great pollinators.
 However, despite their benefits, bats can be a nuisance if they roost in your home or business.
 Bats can cause structural damage to your house and pose health hazards.
 Bats are federally protected, so both the federal government and states have laws to protect them and ensure they are removed from homes and businesses safely.
 Removing bats on your own can be dangerous and pose health risks, but a professional can remove bats safely and legally.
 We created this guide with common bat FAQs to help you understand more about bat infestations.
 1. Why Do Bats Appear So Suddenly During an Infestation?
-Bats may suddenly appear in the late spring and early fall when mothers deliver and raise their pups, as attics and other areas of the home make ideal warm, dry and empty spaces to nest.
+Bats may suddenly appear in the late spring and early fall when mothers deliver and raise their pups, as attics and other areas of the home make ideal warm, dry, and empty spaces to nest.
 Bats also...

 Read More